andydunstall/otter/README.md

 Puddle is a C++ thread-per-core library for asynchronous IO, based on `io_uring`.

-Note Puddle is only a toy project to learn about experiment with `io_uring`.
+Note Puddle is only a toy project to experiment with `io_uring`.

 ## Build